ColoradoChristianUniversity/CIS-230-SP25/Ethics/Gabe/Week 14.md

 >"Vindicate me, Lord, for I have led a blameless life; I have trusted in the Lord and have not faltered."

 #### 5. First Principle
-"This prioritzes your convictions as a Christian over professional career gain.
-This aligns more with God's authority which is better than focusing on furthering human agendas."
+"This prioritizes your convictions as a Christian over professional career gain.
+This aligns more with God's authority, which is better than focusing on furthering human agendas."

 ### Response 3: Internally Voice Concerns